 For many it’s the Mona Lisa.
 And while yes, it’s a piece of history to be seen, it’s not the only thing that the Louvre has to offer.
 As I walked through the ajoining rooms and hallways, I was mesmerised by the impressive collection of masterpieces from around the world and throughout history.
-I don’t often go into museums, I wouldn’t say I’m a lover of art (I still have no idea why 99% of the statutes were missing limbs), but I do appreciate it.
+I don’t often go into museums, I wouldn’t say I’m a lover of art (I still have no idea why 99% of the statutes were missing limbs), but I do have an appreciation for it.
 Like many others, I went to see the famous Mona Lisa, but I must say, if the Mona Lisa wasn’t there, I would still recommend a visit to the Louvre.
 For those with a keen eye for art, you’ll be in art heaven, spending hours if not a full day here.

 And who can forget the glass pyramids situated in the main courtyard of the Louvre Palace.
 An artistic beauty in itself.